ConnectedBradford/.github/profile/README.md

 For a full list of current projects please see [Current Projects](https://github.com/ConnectedBradford/CB_ResearchInformation/tree/main)

-If you have any questions about any of this, please email the Connected West Yorkshire team (Formerly Connected Bradford) at cWestYorkshire@bthft.nhs.uk
+If you have any questions about any of this, please email the Connected West Yorkshire team (Formerly Connected West Yorkshire) at cWestYorkshire@bthft.nhs.uk